emscripten-core/emscripten/site/source/docs/building_from_source/LLVM-Backend.rst

 -  emscripten-version.txt in fastcomp (llvm)
 -  emscripten-version.txt in fastcomp-clang (clang)

-Version numbers are typically X.Y.Z where X is a major number (changes very rarely), Y is a release number (changes each time we merge incoming to master, so these numbers indicate points where all tests passed) and Z is minor update that is just a sync point between the repos, or is needed when libc changes in emscripten (version changes clear the cache).
+Version numbers are typically X.Y.Z where

+- X is a major number (changes very rarely)
+- Y is a release number (changes each time we merge incoming to master, so these numbers indicate points where all tests passed), and
+- Z is minor update that is just a sync point between the repos, or is needed when libc changes in emscripten (version changes clear the cache).

 Compilation Notes
 ~~~~~~~~~~~~~~~~~